raiden-network/raiden/docs/api_walkthrough.rst

 ======================================

 .. note::
    For the Raiden Red Eyes release on mainnet the Echo Node will not be available.
+Currently the Echo Node is available on the Ropsten testnet according to the text below.

 For easy testing of Raiden, there is a specialized Raiden node running, the "Raiden Echo Node".
 The Echo Node responds to received payments by sending a payment back to the initiator.
 The echo payment follows certain rules: